signalfx/puppet_collectd_configs/README.md

 ### What send_collectd_metrics affects

-The send_collectd_metrics module configures the write_http plugin of an existing instance of collectd to send metrics to SignalFx.
+The send_collectd_metrics module configures collectd's write_http plugin to send metrics to SignalFx.
 You must have collectd installed in order to use this module.

 SignalFx provides additional modules to install collectd and configure data collection plugins.
 See [Overview](#overview).